What was The Battle of Salamis? A 5 minute Guide

-In the last ‘Tell me all about in only 5 minutes’, we took a look at the legendary Battle of Thermopylae.
+In the last ‘5 minute guide', we took a look at the legendary Battle of Thermopylae.
 It was on this mountain pass that a small army of Greek Hoplites, led by the Spartan King Leonidas, held off the might of the Persian Army for nearly three days.
 However, their spirited defence was brought to a crushing end when the Persians discovered a secret path in the mountains, one that led them to the rear of the Greek Army.

 In the resulting battle, the Greeks were finally wiped out.
 Yet, perhaps their heroic sacrifice had not been in vain.
 Maybe, just maybe, the 300 Spartans - and friends – had given the Greek City States enough time to pull their finger out and get an army sorted to fight back against the seemingly unstoppable Persians?